poptip/twice/README.md

 ### SiteStream#removeUser(twitterID, [callback(err)])
 Remove a user from the stream.

-### SiteStream#userCount()
+### SiteStream#users
-Returns the number of users in stream, including the number of queued users that are going to be added to the stream.
+List of users in stream, including the number of queued users that are going to be added to the stream.

+### SiteStream#usersInStream
+List of users that are currently being listened to by the stream.

+### SiteStream#usersInQueue
+List of users that will be added to the stream.

 ### SiteStream#hasUser(twitterID)
 Returns true if user is in site stream.

+### SiteStream#hasUserInStream(twitterID)
+Returns true if user is being listened to.

+### SiteStream#hasUserInQueue(twitterID)
+Returns true if users is in queue.

 ### SiteStream#info(callback(err, info))
 Gets information about the stream from twitter.
 Sample: